LachezarTsK/Ascending-Consecutive-Numbers/README.md

 [(2 to the power of Integer.MAX_VALUE) - 1].

-The conditions of the challenge requre to return only 'true' or 'false' but for demonstration purposes, if the answer is 'true', my algorithm prints also the whole series of ascending consecutive positive numbers.
+The conditions of the challenge requre to return only 'true' or 'false' but for demonstration purposes, if the answer is 'true', my algorithm prints also the whole series of ascending consecutive positive integers.